 Connectivity refers to the ability to link and communicate with other people, devices, computer systems, software, or the internet.

-Along with the first emerge of 5G commercial deployment, connectivity must become a focus point in 2018.
-However, the path to full 5G deployment and adoption is complicated, thus, for mobile network operators, infrastructure providers, device manufacturers, and end-users, opportunities and challengers come along.
+Along with the first emerge of 5G commercial deployment, connectivity must become a focus point in 2020.
+However, the path to full 5G deployment and adoption is complicated, thus, for mobile network operators, infrastructure providers, device manufacturers, and end-users, opportunities and challenges come along.
 5G- the next generation of cellular technology after LTE- represents a dramatic expansion of traditional cellular technology use-cases beyond mobile voice and broadband, to include a multitude of IoT and mission-critical applications.

 5. Ubiquitous Video